 Rating Watches indicate that there is a heightened probability of a rating change and the likely direction of such a change.
 These are designated as "Positive", indicating a potential upgrade, "Negative", for a potential downgrade, or "Evolving" if ratings may be raised, lowered or affirmed.
 However, ratings that are not on Rating Watch can be raised or lowered without being placed on Rating Watch first, if circumstances warrant such an action.

 DBRS

-Long-term non-preferred senior debt: BBB (high) (negative) Short-term senior debt: R-1 (low) (stable)
+Long-term senior debt: A (low) (stable) Short-term senior debt: R-1 (low) (stable)

 DBRS defines: